kwalczak80/mx-monster/TESTING.md

 - The product name and price are displayed correctly.
 - All the font-awesome icons are displayed correctly.
 - The product category name is presented.
+- The product's stock quantity is displayed correctly.
 - The average product rating is presented.
 If the product has no rating, a relevant message is displayed.
 - If the site administrator is logged in, the Edit and Delete options are presented on the card.
 - The product description is presented in a clear and readable manner.